rblack42/ACCweb.cosc2325/Introduction/GettingStarted/index.rst

     Even of this tool says your processor is up to the job, you still may run into issues.
 Some vendors do not activate the required *Virtual Extension* in your system BIOS.
-You will need to do that yourself, nd on newer systems, this is a problem.
+You will need to do that yourself, and on newer systems, this is a problem.
 Check with me and we will figure out how to get that done on your system.